camunda/camunda-docs-manual/content/examples/tutorials/custom-task.md

 The utility `PluginConstants` provides reusable utilities such as the implementation of the custom task check as well as the task name.

-### Activation of the extension
+## Activation of the extension

 The behavior shipped with a custom task provider will automatically activate whenever `ICustomTaskProvider#appliesTo(EObject)` returns as true.
 This means that our implementation `MyCustomTaskProvider` activates for all objects of type `ServiceTask` that have a `class` property set to `com.mycompany.services.MyService` (cf. `PluginConstants#isMyCustomTask(EObject)`).

-In other words: It is all plain old BPMN 2.0 with camunda extensions and any service task with an XML definition like
+In other words: It is all plain old BPMN 2.0 with Camunda extensions and any service task with an XML definition like

 ```xml
 <serviceTask camunda:class="com.mycompany.services.MyService" />
 ```

-will be recognized as a custom task once opened with the camunda Modeler and our installed plug-in.
+will be recognized as a custom task once opened with the Camunda Modeler and our installed plug-in.

-## Adding a Property Tab
+# Adding a Property Tab

 To show a special property section for a custom task, we must implement the method `ICustomTaskProvider#getTabSection()`.
 The method must return an instance of `ISection` that gets added to the property tabs for a task.